shuenwei/sc1015miniproject/README.md

 In the random forest notebook, we first used classification trees of different depths (3, 4, 5), followed by random forest.
 We also considered the impact of class imbalance.

-In the neural network notebook, we used two different neural network models (MLPClassifier and Keras sequential model).
+In the neural network notebook, we used two implementations of a neural network (MLPClassifier and Keras sequential model).

 One hot encoding is done in all three models.
 Whether the model is good / accurate is assessed by the accuracy and F1 score of the respective model on the test datasets.